omeka/omeka-s-enduser/docs/sites/site_users.md

 To add a user, click on their name.
 Then select their role from the dropdown:

-* **Viewer**: Can see the site’s backend (site admin, pages, navigation, resources, users, theme, modules) but cannot edit.
+* **Viewer**: Can see a site's entry in the list of sites, even if the site's visibility is set to private, but cannot make any modifications.
 * **Creator**: Can access and edit all of the site's properties, that is, everything available from the site-specific submenu.
 (This role was called "Editor" in Omeka S versions 1.x-2.x.)
 * **Manager**: Has full administrative privileges for the site, including adding/removing users and deleting the site.
 (This role was called "Admin" in Omeka S versions 1.x-2.x.)